codingcris/LS180-Database-Foundations/Notes/Intro-to-SQL-Notes.md

 *  Constraints may be placed at the column or table level.

 #### Column Data Types
 * Data types protect our tables from incorrect data being entered

+*some of the below data types are part of postgres and do not exist in SQL.
+For example the serial data type would be an integer type with NOT NULL, UNIQUE, and NEXTVAL flags set in SQL*

 |Column Data Type|Purpose|
 |----------------|-------|